-The New Sweden, Maine Church Poisonings
+The Infamous New Sweden Church Poisonings (Maine)

 It was April 27, 2003, a quiet Sunday morning, and Walter Reid Morrill slid down the row of his usual dark stained wooden pew at Gustaf Adolf Lutheran Church in New Sweden, Maine.
 It was still chilly in Northern Maine, but the sunshine peaked between clouds and through the lancet-arched windows of the church, casting shadows on the faces of his fellow parishioners, his neighbors, as they all rose from their seats and made their way to the fellowship hall for morning refreshments.